wilsonlabgroup/scMappR/README.md

 ## Installation

-Currently, there is only  a development version. scMappR relies on the following dependencies which should be downlaoded/updated with scMappR automatically.
+ scMappR relies on the following dependencies which should be downlaoded/updated with scMappR automatically.
 Please ensure that these packages are not open when installing scMappR.

   * ggplot2 - CRAN
   * pheatmap - CRAN